Goitre: Heraldry

 The coat of arms and crest of Die Kröpfner, of Tyrol, showed a man "afflicted with a large goitre", an apparent pun on the German for the word ("Kropf").

 Social Impacts

 In some historical contexts, goitres were so prevalent that they became normalized within the culture.
 For instance, in certain Alpine regions, large goitres were sometimes considered a sign of beauty.
 Conversely, in other areas, individuals with goitres faced social stigma, which could lead to marginalisation and discrimination.

+Art

+Goitres have been discussed in art-historical and medical-historical literature as recurring features in painting and religious portraiture.
+A review by Accorona et al. described thyroid swelling as a phenomenon represented across multiple artistic periods, while other authors have examined its appearance in Renaissance art more specifically.
+A review by Joselv Albano and Janelle Lara Mirhan specifically focused on the representation of goitre in the depictions of Susanna and the Elders.